 Some features—or rather lack thereof—are appropriately old-fashioned and will set the adventurous tone.
 A boat charters you in and out, so you’ll want to bring food along if you plan to stick around and spend time staring out at the sea.
 There’s a seasonal shower outdoors, and some rooms don’t have a fridge, so you’ll want to pack a cooler.
 There’s also no electricity in the foghorn room, which means you’ll also need to bring a flashlight or, better yet, a lantern that can swing in the dark while you practice your yarrr.

 Eat fresh seafood and sip a Narragansett in Narragansett Bay

 Whether you prefer yours refreshingly cool and covered in mayo or warmed up and shining with butter, you can put an end to the Maine- versus Connecticut-style lobster roll debate by testing both here in the heart of New England.
 Pop into Zeek’s Creek Bait & Tackle to get the freshest seafood and lobster you’ve ever tasted from a small, shingled shack perched on a marsh.
 As the name implies, they also sell bait for just a few spare doubloons, so you can join the fishermen down on East Ferry Pier.
-Though Zeek’s is currently closed for the season, it reopens again around May 1.

 Like much of Rhode Island, J22 Tap and Table successfully straddles the line between upscale and divey.
 Top your Island Boy Nachos with shrimp or wagyu chili, or keep things clean and refreshing with local oysters and littlenecks.
 Later, head just down the street to Slice of Heaven for a Fish Naanwich, which has juicy flakes of haddock wrapped in a thick, warm, doughy naan and just a touch of a creamy chipotle sauce.